Document Type : Original Article

 Asthma is a chronic heterogeneous disease of the lower airways characterized by chronic inflammation and airway hyper-reactivity leading to cough, wheeze, diffi-culty in breathing, and chest tightness.[1]

-Eosinophils are involved in the development of asthma exacerbation, Eosinophils, which tend to accumulate at sites of allergic inflammation, contribute to the development of bronchial asthma.
-They release a number of mediators, including s radical oxygen species, cytokines, such as granulocyte-macrophage colony-stimulating factor (GM-CSF) and interleukin (IL)-8, and lipid mediators, such as cysteinyl leukotrienes (cysLTs) [4]. the role of eosinophils in the development of airway remodeling has been established at a relatively early phase.
-Eosinophil-deficient mice are reportedly protected from peribronchiolar collagen deposition.
-Eosinophils produce trans-forming growth factor (TGF)-β, which may contribute to airway fibrosis.
-Additionally, eosinophils can produce cysLTs and be a major cellular source of cysLTs in the airways of individuals with seasonal allergic asthma or aspirin-exacerbated respiratory disease, which also contribute to airway remodeling.
-Anti-IL-5 mAb suppresses airway remodeling (reduction of tenascin, lumican, and procollagen III) as well as airway eosinophils expressing mRNA for TGF-β1 and concentrations of TGF-β1 in the bronchoalveolar lavage (BAL) fluid of asthmatics[4].
+Eosinophils play a key role in asthma exacerbations by its accumulating at sites of allergic inflammation, which contributes to the development of bronchial asthma.
+They release a range of inflammatory mediators, including reactive oxygen species, cytokines such as granulocyte-macrophage colony-stimulating factor (GM-CSF) and interleukin-8 (IL-8), as well as lipid mediators like cysteinyl leukotrienes (cysLTs)[4].
+The involvement of eosinophils in airway remodeling has been demonstrated in early stages.
+Studies have shown that eosinophil-deficient mice are protected from collagen deposition around the bronchi.
+Additionally, transforming growth factor (TGF)-β, produced by eosinophils, may contribute to airway fibrosis.
+Additionally, eosinophils are a major source of cysteinyl leukotrienes (cysLTs) in the airways of individuals with seasonal allergic asthma or aspirin-exacerbated respiratory disease, both of which contribute to airway remodeling.
+Treatment with anti-IL-5 monoclonal antibodies (mAb) has been shown to reduce airway remodeling (including decreased levels of tenascin, lumican, and procollagen III), as well as lower the expression of mRNA for TGF-β1 in airway eosinophils and reduce the concentrations of TGF-β1 in the bronchoalveolar lavage (BAL) fluid of asthmatic patients.
+[4].

 Patients and methods

 The present study was a cross-sectional hospital-based study carried out at Pediatric Departments of Minia University.
-It was conducted on 60 children known as asthmatic, they were attended to Minia University Hospital, their age range was (3 -12) years.
+It was conducted on 60 children known to be asthmatic; their age range was (3 -12) years.

-They were divided into 2 groups: Group I: It was included 30 asthmatic children presented to the pediatric department with asthma exacerbation according to GINA 2021, Group II: It was included 30 stable asthmatic children.
+They were divided into 2 groups: Group I: It included 30 asthmatic children presented to the Pediatric Department with asthma exacerbation were diagnosed according to GINA 2021, Group II: It included 30 stable asthmatic children.

 All subjects included in the study were subjected to the following: